lliurex/repoman/README.md

 # RepoMan

 RepoMan is a repository manager for Lliurex and other debian-based distros.
-It's focused on simplicity and it lacks some advanced features for repository management as is developed with basic users with no knowledge in mind.
+It's focused on simplicity and it lacks some advanced features for repository management.

 ## Features